natale565/decimal-to-binary-converter/README.md

 - Real-Time Interaction: Users can input numbers and view the animated conversion process.

 - Input Validation: Ensures only non-negative integers are accepted.

+# Usage

+1. Input a Decimal Number: Enter a non-negative decimal number into the input field.

+2. Convert: Click the "Convert" button or press "Enter" to initiate the conversion.

+3. View Animation: If the entered number is 5, an animation of the recursive conversion process will play.
+For other numbers, the binary result is displayed directly.

+# Files